 Jennifer R. Farmer is a leading professional in communications strategy.
-For over 15 years, she has made her mark in social justice movements, working with entities as varied as PICO National Network, Advancement Project, the Service Employees International Union, SEIU District 1199 (WV/KY/OH), Obama for America, the Ohio Senate Democratic Caucus and the Ohio Department of Transportation (in the administration of Gov. Ted Strickland).
-She is the founder of Spotlight PR, LLC whose mission is to develop high-impact communications workshops and trainings.
+For over 15 years, she has made her mark in social justice movements, working with entities as varied as Faith in Action, formerly PICO National Network, Advancement Project, the Service Employees International Union, SEIU District 1199 (WV/KY/OH), Obama for America, the Ohio Senate Democratic Caucus and the Ohio Department of Transportation.
+She is the founder of Spotlight PR, LLC and a lecturer at Johns Hopkins University.

 Among her credits is work with the Rev. Dr. William J. Barber II, president of the North Carolina State Conference of the NAACP, and architect of the Forward Together Moral Movement.
 She’s also worked with such high-profile figures such as Senator Nina Turner (Our Revolution), the Rev. Dr. Brianna K. Parker (Black Millennial Cafe), the Rev. Michael McBride (LIVE FREE) and Pastor Trena Turner (Faith in the Valley).